 We welcome support and advice from West Midlands Police and Crime Panel and we work with the Panel in our decision making.
-We also work closely with the leaders of our seven local authorities.
+We also work closely with the Leaders of our seven local authorities.

-The Commissioner, Board members and staff meet and engage with individuals and groups from across the West Midlands, discussing policing and community safety, and we also make active use of the internet and social media as two-way communication channels.
+The Commissioner, Board members and staff meet and engage with individuals and groups from across the West Midlands, discussing policing and community safety.
+We also make active use of the internet and social media as two-way communication channels.

-We will continue our commitment to openness and transparency in our work.
+We will continue our commitment to openness and transparency in our work, ensuring that appropriate Force performance information is available to the public.